A while back, I gave a brief plug for Indiana University (IU)’s online certificate in business analytics, a program I recently completed.

 Sure, a large part of the best business education is the relationships formed through an alumni community.
 But how many of your closest business relationships are largely conducted online?
 Many of the best teams I’ve worked with live across the country or even globe from one another.
 If it works for business, then maybe there’s a chance it can work for school, too.

 As for the delivery of the material, online learning does have some advantages.
 If you’re taking a class heavy on programming or math, it’s critical to follow every step of a lesson.
 By recording right onto a computer, it’s easy to pause and replay lectures as often as possible.
 (I think this is why many of the most popular MOOCs have been in the sciences — this discipline just works so well online.)
+If you want to boost the security and privacy of your wifi network, you may use premium residential proxies when you attend online classes.

 Why certificate?
 Why not a master’s?